 Excessive citations to your own work can be a red flag for editors and reviewers.
 Of course, self-citation is a normal and necessary practice, providing background and context for current research.
 Studies suggest typical rates of self-citation between 10% and 35% for the average paper, depending on the field.
 But engaging in the practice too much may draw the disapproving eye of editors and referees.

 Along with establishing your authority and supporting your assertions, careful and thorough documentation of your sources can also protect you against possible charges of plagiarism.

 Familiarize yourself with the reference style and guidelines of the journal in which you intend to publish.
-Journal and publisher websites routinely feature pages with detailed instructions – noting, for example, whether the Vancouver (or author-number) system is favored, or if it’s the Harvard (author-date, or parenthetical) style, or some special variation.
-Many university libraries host web pages with guides to various systems – for example, Imperial College London’s Citing and Referencing: Vancouver style guide.
+Journal and publisher websites routinely feature pages with detailed instructions – noting, for example, whether the “Vancouver” (or “author-number”) system is favored, or if it’s the “Harvard” (“author-date,” or “parenthetical”) style, or some special variation.
+Many university libraries host web pages with guides to various systems – for example, this page at Imperial College London on citing and referencing with the Vancouver style.
 Such sites also offer guidance on citing works that appear in media other than journals: websites, videos, data repositories, and other relatively new venues for scholarly communication.

 Today’s researchers have an advantage over those of previous generations, who were compelled to manually compile references and bibliographies, laboriously changing and re-typing their style and sequence when citing the sources in different papers.

 Programs devoted to reference and citation management have now automated the compilation, formatting, and sharing of reference lists.
 EndNote, for example, enables papers retrieved from the Web of Science to be instantly extracted and saved in the form of references for a bibliography.
 These references can then be individually selected and reformatted as needed in work being prepared for publication – and can even be altered automatically into different bibliographic styles.